bbernstein/homebridge-snowsense/README.md

-# homebridge-snowswitch
+# homebridge-snowsense
 A switch that turns on when it's showing out using local weather forecast

-This is a plugin for [homebridge](https://github.com/nfarina/homebridge) that is a simple switch that automatically switches ON when it's going to snow soon and OFF a while after it stops snowing.
+This is a plugin for [homebridge](https://github.com/nfarina/homebridge) that is a simple Occupancy Sensor that automatically detects occupancy ON when it's going to snow soon and OFF a while after it stops snowing.
+Think of **snow** being the **occupant** and you have ample warning of when the (un)welcome guest arrives.

-## Important Upgrade Info

-**If upgrading from 1.0 to 1.1.
-We have changed weather provider to [DarkSky](https://darksky.net/dev) which uses latitude/longitude for location.**
-There are other changes as well, like separate config values for how long in advance and after snow is detected to turn on/off the switch.
+This is based on my earlier project, [homebridge-snowswitch](https://github.com/bbernstein/homebridge-snowswitch) that was similar but acted as a switch rather than a sensor.

+Thanks to [rmkjr](https://github.com/rmkjr) for suggeting moving from a Switch to an Occupancy Sensor.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-snowswitch`
+2. Install this plugin using: `npm install -g homebridge-snowsense`
 3. Gather a free *Secret Key* for  [Dark Sky API](https://darksky.net/dev)
 4. Update your configuration file.
 Read below.